mribbons/react-native-cipherlab-scanner/README.md

     this.listeners = [];
   }

   async componentDidMount() {
     this.listeners.push(DeviceEventEmitter.addListener('CIPHERLAB.initEvent', this.scannerInitEvent.bind(this)));
     this.listeners.push(DeviceEventEmitter.addListener('CIPHERLAB.barcodeReadEvent', this.barcodeReadEvent.bind(this)));

+    // MDR 23/08/2018 - We can subscribe to some hardware specific intents this.listeners.push(DeviceEventEmitter.addListener('CIPHERLAB.receiveIntent', this.cipherlabReceiveIntent.bind(this) ));

     await CipherLabScannerModule.initialise();

     // MDR 21/08/2018 - Note that this incurs a performance hit for each scan await CipherLabScannerModule.enableBinaryData();
   }

   async componentWillUnmount() {
     console.log(`componentWillUnmount()`);

     for (var x in this.listeners) {
       this.listeners[x].remove();
     }

     this.listeners = [];
   }